ArduPilot/ardupilot_wiki/dev/source/docs/skyviper.rst

    make
    ls -l txmain.img

 ``txmain.img`` can be flashed usng the web interface.
-Once the image is transfered, the transmitter will need to be wpoer-rthpower-cycled for the upgrade to continue.
+Once the image is transfered, the transmitter will need to be power-cycled for the upgrade to continue.
 It will take about 15 seconds to flash the new firmware.
 The LEDs will flash alternately at 1Hz during upgrade.

 .. note::